-For the purpose of preventing the unfair use of information that may have been obtained by a Section 16 Insider, any profits realized by a Section 16 Insider from any "purchase" and "sale" of Company stock during a six-month period, so called "short-swing profits," may be recovered by the Company.
+For the purpose of preventing the unfair use of information that may have been obtained by a Section 16 Insider, any profits realized by a Section 16 Insider from any "purchase" and "sale" of Partnership units during a six-month period, so called "short-swing profits," may be recovered by the Partnership.
 When such a purchase and sale occurs, good faith is no defense.
 The insider is liable, even if compelled to sell for personal reasons, and even if the sale takes place after full disclosure and without the use of any material nonpublic information.

-The Section 16 Insider liability under Section 16(b) of the 1934 Act is only to the Company itself.
-The Company, however, cannot waive its right to short swing profits, and any Company stockholder can bring suit in the name of the Company.
+The Section 16 Insider under Section 16(b) of the 1934 Act is only to the Partnership itself.
+The Partnership, however, cannot waive its right to short swing profits, and any Partnership unitholder can bring suit in the name of the Partnership.
 Reports of ownership filed with the SEC on Form 3, Form 4, or Form 5 pursuant to Section 16(a) (discussed above) are readily available to the public, and certain attorneys carefully monitor these reports for potential Section 16(b) violations.
-In addition, liabilities under Section 16(b) may require separate disclosure in the Company's annual report to the SEC on Form 10-K or its proxy statement for its annual meeting of stockholders.
-No suit may be brought more than two years after the date the profit was realized.
+In addition, liabilities under Section 16(b) may require separate disclosure in the Partnership's annual report to the SEC on Form 10-K. No suit may be brought more than two years after the date the profit was realized.
 However, if the Section 16 Insider fails to file a report of the transaction under Section 16(a), as required, the two-year limitation period does not begin to run until after the transactions giving rise to the profit have been disclosed.
-Failure to report transactions and late filing of reports require separate disclosure in the Company's proxy statement.
+Failure to report transactions and late filing of reports require separate disclosure in the Partnership's annual report on Form 10-K.

-Officers and directors should consult the attached "Short-Swing Profit Rule Section 16(b) Checklist" attached hereto as "Attachment A" in addition to consulting the General Counsel prior to engaging in any transactions involving the Company's securities, including, without limitation, the Company's stock, options, or warrants.
+Section 16 Insiders should consult the Compliance Officer prior to engaging in any transactions involving the Partnership's securities, including, without limitation, the Partnership's units, options, or warrants.